Argentina: Missing sub could be out of oxygen soon

 The navy lost contact with the ARA San Juan submarine on November 15, shortly after the vessel's captain reported a failure in the battery system while the sub was submerged, the Argentine military has said.

+Ships and aircraft from at least seven nations have been scouring parts of the South Atlantic for the sub.
+On Tuesday, three vessels will move to an expanded search area, Argentine navy spokesman Enrique Balbi said.

+"The search area is two times the size of Buenos Aires," Balbi said Tuesday.

-Ships and aircraft have been scouring the South Atlantic for the sub -- and the search has entered a critical phase because the ARA San Juan crew's oxygen could run out by Wednesday in one of the worst-case scenarios, Argentine navy spokesman Enrique Balbi said Monday.
+A day earlier, the spokesman said the search had entered a critical phase because the ARA San Juan crew's oxygen could run out by Wednesday in one of the worst-case scenarios.

 Under normal circumstances, the vessel has sufficient fuel, water, oil and oxygen to operate for weeks without external help, Balbi said, and the vessel could "snorkel" -- or raise a tube to the surface -- "to charge batteries and draw fresh air for the crew."
 The oxygen situation also could be helped, even if the vessel bobs adrift on the surface with the hatch open.